Hyperspectral Images of Natural Scenes 2002

 Hyperspectral images were acquired with a progressive-scanning monochrome digital camera (Pulnix TM-1010, Pulnix America Inc., Sunnyvale, CA, USA) with a CCD array of 1024 by 1024 pixels and 10-bit output (for fast transfer of the data to the computer, only the central portion of each image, not exceeding 820 by 820 pixels, was usually captured).
 The camera had an electronic shutter with a timer controlled by an external signal.
 The acceptance angle of the camera was approx. 6 deg of visual angle.

 A tunable birefringent filter (VariSpec, model VS-VIS2-10HC-35-SQ, Cambridge Research & Instrumentation, Inc., Boston, MA, USA) was mounted in front of the lens.
-The wavelength of peak transmission could be varied over the range 400–720 nm, with a full width at half maximum transmission of 10 nm at 550 nm, decreasing to 6 nm at 400 nm and increasing to 16 nm at 720 nm.
+The peak-transmission wavelength was varied over 400–720 nm with bandwidth (full width at half maximum) of 10 nm at 550 nm, decreasing to 6 nm at 400 nm and increasing to 16 nm at 720 nm.
 Out-of-band transmission was less than 0.01%.
 The filter had a 35-mm aperture and a field of view of 7 deg.

 The images were captured with a frame grabber with a digital input board (Matrox Corona/8/E, Matrox Electronic Systems Ltd., Quebec, Canada).
 The frame grabber also provided the external signal needed to control the electronic shutter of the camera.